 Natalie: I think it’s a great concept for both restaurateurs and for wine lovers.
-For restaurateurs, I think it gives them another tool or way to serve their customers that I think is very valuable.
-So here in Ontario, what a lot of restaurants do is offer the BYOB service, say on a Sunday or Monday night, when traffic is slowest…
+For restaurateurs, I think, it gives them another tool or way to serve their customers that I think is very valuable.
+Here in Ontario, what a lot of restaurants do is offer the BYOB service on a Sunday or Monday night, when traffic is slowest…

 Natalie: …to encourage wine lovers to come out, bring that special bottle and have a great meal with it.
-So it works both ways, I think.
+So it works both ways.

-You know, there are a lot of great bottles out there that you can’t get on restaurant lists, or, you know, you’ve been saving that special bottle for 10 years.
-There’s no way a restaurant can afford to keep a wine that long in storage, it ties up too much cash.
+You know, there are a lot of great bottles out there that you can’t get on restaurant lists, or, you’ve been saving that special bottle for 10 years.
+There’s no way a restaurant can afford to keep a wine in storage that long.
+It ties up too much cash.
 So, there’s a lot of great reasons to offer this service.

 Craig: So, just paint this picture for me.
-When I walk into a restaurant in some point in the future in Saskatchewan, carrying my own bottle of wine, what charges can I expect?
-What, what reception can I expect from the waiter?
+When I walk into a restaurant at some point in the future in Saskatchewan, carrying my own bottle of wine, what charges can I expect?
+What reception can I expect from the waiter?
 How does it all work?

-Natalie: Well, it could vary, I expect it would vary by restaurant.
-So, again here, restaurants decide whether or not they even want to offer the service because it’s legal but not mandatory, of course.
+Natalie: I would expect it would vary by restaurant.
+Restaurants decide whether or not they even want to offer the service because it’s legal but not mandatory.

-Some choose to offer it on slow serve nights like Sunday, Monday or maybe, you know, earlier in the evening, 5 to 7 PM or whatever, or full service all the time.
+Some choose to offer it on slow serve nights like Sunday, Monday or maybe earlier in the evening, 5 to 7 PM or full service all the time.

-So, one of the things that I do advise people is, call ahead and just make sure they are offering the service.
-Are there any parameters and so on?
-And you feel more comfortable about it.
+One of the things that I do advise people is to call ahead and make sure the restaurant is offering the service and ask if there are any other parameters and so on?
+Then, you will feel more comfortable about it.

-When you arrive, you know, you should expect that you are going to pay a corkage fee and that’s the cost, the fee to open the bottle and serve it, because the adage in the restaurant industry is that customers will eat you poor and drink you rich.
-A lot of profit margin is in the drinks, not just the alcohol but coffee, tea, water.
+When you arrive, you should expect that you are going to pay a corkage fee.
+That’s the cost, the fee to open the bottle and serve it.
+The adage in the restaurant industry is that customer will eat you poor and drink you rich.
+A lot of the profit margin is in the drinks; not just the alcohol but coffee, tea and water.

-And so, the restaurant providing that full service still has to pay that overhead which is not covered generally by the food.
-So you’re going to pay whatever it is, depends on the establishment, anywhere from $10 to sometimes even $30, if you are at the fancy place.
-But you know, that’s an expected part of this.
+The restaurant is still providing that full service and still has to pay that overhead which is not covered, generally, by the food.
+So you’re going to pay whatever it is, depending on the establishment, anywhere from $10 to sometimes even $30, if you are at a fancy place.
+But that’s an expected part of this.

-Craig: So, the $30 corkage fee is just, it goes to the restaurant.
+Craig: So, the $30 corkage fee goes to the restaurant.
 That’s to allow you the privilege to bring your own bottle of wine.

-Natalie: Exactly, because on a restaurant wine list, that bottle of wine would be marked up anywhere from 50 to a 100%, anyway.
-So you are not paying that.
-You are paying for the service, so that is still the component of serving you that wine, but also just the total cost of your meal, much of which is in the drinks.
+Natalie: Exactly, On a restaurant wine list, that bottle of wine would be marked up anywhere from 50% to 100%.
+You are not paying that.
+You are paying for the service that is still a component of serving you that wine and also the total cost of your meal, much of which is in the drinks.

 Craig: So you say it’s not mandatory, of course.
 How many restaurants, generally speaking, take advantage of this and offer corkage?

-Natalie: I find here the restaurants, it might not be what you expect, but the restaurants with better wine lists do it because they are catering to a wine loving crowd who have an interest in wine, have rare special wines.
+Natalie: I find the restaurants with better wine lists do it because they are catering to a wine loving crowd who have an interest in wine or have rare and special wines.

-That is another tip that I often say, don’t bring a bottle that’s already on the list.
-Try bringing one that the restaurant doesn’t serve or an older vintage or whatever can make an anniversary dinner special.
-Whatever you like, that’s what I find in general.
+Another tip that I often offer is don’t bring a bottle that’s already on the restaurant list.
+Try bringing one that the restaurant doesn’t serve or an older vintage that can make an anniversary dinner special.

-Craig: Of course, everybody else talks about tipping.
+Craig: Of course, everybody likes to talk about tipping.
 What would be some of the right ways to tip when it comes to that corkage fee?
 Do you tip on it or not?

-Natalie: Yeah, don’t be a cheese ball.
+Natalie: Yes, don’t be a cheese ball.
 It isn’t about saving a dollar-fifty.

-So just as there’s a corkage fee for the service and so on, just a normal built-in price that would be in that bottle of wine.
-Your server also depends on tips.
-Your server, sommelier, depending, you know, on the kind of specialty staff they may have, often, they’re paid minimum wage and depend on the tips for their living.
+Just as there’s a corkage fee for the service, there is a normal built-in price that would have been for that bottle of wine.
+Your server depends on tips.
+Your server, sommelier, depending on the kind of specialty staff they may have, are often paid minimum wage and depend on the tips for their living.
 And often, the big part on the tip is on the alcohol.

-So if you are doing 15% to 20% or whatever you do on a normal basis, that’s not going to be in your end bill there, it’s just the $20 fee.
-That’s not the time to be cheesy about this.
-You want to think, generally, about what the cost of that wine was, there are limits of course – like if you really bring an astronomically priced wine, okay?
-Some do a percentage, but consider that had you purchased the wine like it from the restaurant list, what would you be tipping at that point.
+So if you are tipping 15% , 20% or whatever you do on a normal basis, that’s not going to be in your end bill.
+It’s just on the $20 fee.
+That’s not the time to be cheesy about tipping.
+You want to think about what the cost of that wine was.
+There are limits of course … like if you brought an astronomically priced wine, okay?
+Some do a percentage, but consider that had you purchased that wine from the restaurant list, what would you be tipping at that point.

 Craig: Natalie, thank you.

 Natalie: Absolutely!
-I’ve got lots of BYOB.
-What bottles can you bring at nataliemaclean.com.
+I’ve got lots of BYOB bottles you can bring at nataliemaclean.com.

 Craig: Thanks again.